uhh-lt/lt-keyterms/README.md

 # Statistical keyterm extraction for multiple languages

-Simple key term extraction using statistical log likelihood comparison with reference data from Wikipedia.
+Simple key term extraction for documents using statistical log likelihood comparison with reference data from Wikipedia.

 If possible, Porter stemming is applied to unify vocabulary before key term extraction.

+Sequences of key terms are concatenated to multi-word units, if they significantly co-occur as neighbors in the target document.

 # Usage